rfdavid/mappl-pldi24-ae/README.md

 ## Platform requirements

 To set up the environment with all required dependencies, you will build the environment from scratch using [Nix](https://nixos.org/download).
-We uses Nix version 2.20.5.
-All experiments were run on a workstation with a 3.6GHz Intel Core i7-7820X processor and 12GB of memory.
+We use Nix version 2.20.5.
+All experiments were run on a Ubuntu 5.4.0-173-generic workstation with a 3.6GHz Intel Core i7-7820X processor and 12GB of memory.
 This Nix environment is not for Apple ARM processors.

 ## Getting Started